shuyaof/Citi-Bikes-Dashboard/README.md

 ## Summary:
 In general, there are more male citi bike riders.
-- We could have another table to break down the unknow gender to futher analysis, since there are more than 34,000 records.
+- We could have another table to break down the unknown gender to futher analysis, since there are more than 34,000 records.
 - We have draw a map by the coordinate to analysis which is the most popular neighbourhood for renting citi bikes.

 Here's the link to this Workbook on Tableau Online: https://prod-useast-b.online.tableau.com/#/site/verafan/workbooks/97244/views